kcenon/pacs_system/docs/FEATURES.md

 - Task persistence for recovery across restarts
 - Statistics and monitoring capabilities
 - Concurrent execution with configurable limits
+- **Retry mechanism**: Automatic retry on failure with configurable attempts and delay
+- **Timeout handling**: Per-task execution timeout with async execution support

 **Classes**:
 - `task_scheduler` - Main service class for scheduling and execution